 SuperRepo is one of the largest repositories out there.
 It features hundreds of video add-ons, a good selection of music and even skins for Kodi itself.
 Helpfully, it separates its collection of third-party add-ons from the official SuperRepo ones so you can easily tell which have ongoing support.
 You can always view every add-on of a particular type if you like, but there are so many that it can be hard to tell which are worth getting.

-Users will find some popular, free and legal choices in SuperRepo, including FilmOn, which offers legal streaming options, as well as the USTVNow addon and several YouTube add-ons.
+Users will find some popular, free and legal choices in SuperRepo, including FilmOn, which offers legal streaming options, as well as several YouTube add-ons.
 There are a number of piracy-related add-ons here, however, so users trying out different add-ons looking for free and legal content will need to be careful when testing out potential streaming options.

 We do not recommend using SuperRepo to access unofficial add-ons.
 You can find many, useful first party and legal add-ons available in SuperRepo.